wadmiraal/Colibri/README.md

 Colibri is a (really) small, but fully functional MVC framework.
 It's meant for small projects or quickly bootstrapping web applications.

-Colibri is licenced under the MIT licence.
+Colibri is licensed under the MIT licence.

 ## Philosophy